 If I Added Data to the Challenge Tracker, Can I Edit It Later?

 Yes, you can edit the data if you entered it wrongly.
-However, the editing time has a time limit, so it is best if you edit it at most 24 hours after the Challenge.
+However, there is a time limit on editing, so it’s best if you edit it within 24 hours of the challenge.
 You can also contact your studio for help to see if they can change the data for you.

 Nonetheless, if you take longer to report, the data will remain, and you may not manage to edit it successfully.